spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-cart-notes-feature-overview.md

 template: concept-topic-template
 ---

-The *Marketplace Cart Notes* feature allows you to include a "Notes" field on the cart page.
+The *Marketplace Cart Notes* feature lets you include a "Notes" field on the cart page.
 Buyers can add notes to a particular item or the whole cart, for example, some special instructions about how to prepare and deliver an order.

 Cart and item notes on the Storefront: